 It is also a time when we will need you to be completely honest with us.
 The USCIS does, as part of the process ,do thorough background checks as to any prior immigration history, as well as criminal record checks.

-If the information you put in the immigration documents is incorrect, or if you provide false information during the visa interview, the case may be denied, you may get “red flagged” in the INS system, if the immigrant is in the united states he or she can be deported, and either or both of you may even be subject to criminal liability.
+If the information you put in the immigration documents is incorrect, or if you provide false information during the visa interview, the case may be denied, you may get “red flagged” in the INS system, if the immigrant is in the united states he or she can end up in immigration court, or even be deported, and either or both of you may even be subject to criminal liability.

 How we work to get you your green card or fiancé visa